Periods | What’s your problem?

 Your periods hold up a mirror to your overall health.

-Stress has a massive impact on your periods.
-Most period problems are at least partly caused by low levels of the hormone progesterone because your body decides it’s better off changing it into cortisol.
+Period problems can be partly caused by low levels of the hormone progesterone, because your body decides it’s better off changing it into cortisol.

 Cortisol is what helps you run around and get stuff done when you’re busy.

 There are other causes of period problems, for sure, but stress is the big one.

 Period problems are so common it’s practically normal:

 - Missing periods

 - Very light periods

 - Period pain

 - Mood swings